PSP-Archive/ARK-4/README.md

 - Can be fully installed and booted on memory stick in compatible models via `Time Machine`.

-- Can be used to unbrick any PSP using `Despertar del Cementerio` in combination with a `Pandora` or `Baryon Sweeper`
+- Can be used to unbrick any PSP using `Despertar del Cementerio` in combination with a `Pandora` or `Baryon Sweeper`.

 - `Minimalistic`: only 6 files installed on PSP flash, CFW extensions are installed on memory stick.

-- Resistant to `soft-bricks`, removing the memory stick is enough to leave it in a `vanilla` state.
+- Resistant to `soft-bricks`, easy to recover from bad configurations with a new and improved `Recovery` app.

-- `Custom game launcher` with built-in game categories, file browser, FTP server and client, modernized look and more.
+- `Custom game launcher` with built-in game categories, file browser, `FTP` server and client, modernized look and more.

 - Fully configurable via the `XMB`.

-- Improved and powerful `Recovery` app.

 - Compatible with `PRO Online` and `Xlink Kai`.

 - Compatible with Legacy Homebrew via `eLoader` and `Leda`.

 - Compatible with `cIPL` and `Infinity 2` bootloaders for permanent CFW.

 ## INSTALLATION